emberjs/website/source/guides/understanding-ember/run-loop.md

-The TL;DR, lots of Ember's magic is powered by a run-loop.
-The run-loop is used to batch, and order (or reorder) work in a way that is most effective and efficient.
+Ember's internals and most of the code you will write in your applications takes place in a run loop.
+The run loop is used to batch, and order (or reorder) work in a way that is most effective and efficient.

 It does so by scheduling work on specific queues.
 These queues have a priority, and are processed to completion in priority order.

 ## Why is this useful?

 Very often, batching similar work has benefits.
 Web browsers do something quite similar by batching changes to the DOM.